-Stroock Promotes Eight New Partners and Special Counsel for 2019
+Stroock Promotes Seven New Partners and Special Counsel for 2019

-New York – December 18, 2018 – Stroock is pleased to announce the promotion of two lawyers to partner and six lawyers to special counsel, effective January 1, 2019.
+New York – December 18, 2018 – Stroock is pleased to announce the promotion of one lawyer to partner and six lawyers to special counsel, effective January 1, 2019.

 “This accomplished team of young lawyers has shown significant leadership within our firm and the broader legal profession, and they have provided an outstanding level of service and dedication to our clients,” Stroock co-managing partner Jeff Keitelman said.
 “We are proud of their accomplishments thus far and look forward to the continued value they bring to our firm and clients.”